 She coached high school for five years at Chadwick School winning two CIF-SS Girl’s Soccer Championships, three Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
 Her overall record during this five-year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.

-As an Assistant Coach at Long Beach City College in 2004 and 2005 she helped the team to the 2005 State Women’s Soccer Championship and the NSCAA Junior College #1 National ranking.
+As an assistant coach at Long Beach City College in 2004 and 2005, she helped the team to the 2005 State Women’s Soccer Championship and the NSCAA Junior College #1 National ranking.

-As a senior in high school she chose to bypass her last year of playing high school soccer in order to play for the then #1 ranked women’s team in the nation, AJAX of Palos Verdes, CA. As a Freshman at UC Irvine, Jennifer set the school record for single season assists and is still a top record holder in career assists.
-She graduated from the University of California at Irvine (1995) in 3 ½ years while playing Division 1 soccer.
+As a senior in high school, she chose to bypass her last year of playing high school soccer in order to play for the then #1 ranked women’s team in the nation, AJAX of Palos Verdes, CA. As a freshman at UC Irvine, Tanaka set the school record for single season assists and is still a top record holder in career assists.
+She graduated from the University of California at Irvine (1995) in 3 ½ years while playing NCAA Division I soccer.